>fix diet and work my ass off for 3 months

 Am I wasting potential gains by weight training so heavy while only eating 1800cals/day?
 Should I replace some with cardio?

 Look at your ability to progressive overload.
-If set 3 of an exercise is fucked but the first 2 sets are fine just drop the 3rd set.
+If set 3 of an exercise is fricked but the first 2 sets are fine just drop the 3rd set.
 Just log your progress and adjust from there

 I track everything and am usually lifting the same numbers week to week lately, I do increase slowly if I feel like I can do more.
 Kinda hard to tell what my limits are.